 Each year, the Office for Sustainability conducts an inventory of all greenhouse gases that are released into the atmosphere as a result of American University business.
-These emissions contribute to global climate change and the university's goal is to mitigate all GHG emissions by 2020 and make AU a climate neutral institution.
-Thanks to many programs including energy efficiency initiatives, renewable energy, green buildings, sustainable transportation programs, and zero waste efforts, the university's GHG emissions have fallen more than 52 percent from the 2005 baseline.
+These emissions contribute to global climate change and the university's goal is to mitigate all greenhouse gas (GHG) emissions by 2020 and make AU a carbon neutral institution.
+Thanks to many programs including energy efficiency initiatives, renewable energy, green buildings, sustainable transportation programs, and zero waste efforts, the university's GHG emissions have fallen more than 61 percent from the 2005 baseline.

 Annual GHG emissions reports are submitted publicly to Second Nature.

 Greenhouse Gas Emissions are measured in three categories:

 On-site emissions from natural gas and the university fleet.